-There are two levers located at the front of the seat.
+There are two levers located on the front of the seat.
 The left lever adjusts the seat forward and rearward.
-The right lever adjusts the angle of the front of the seat.
+The right lever adjusts the angle of the seat cushion.

-To adjust the seats forward and rearward, lift the lever under the left front of the seat.
+To adjust the seats forward and rearward, lift the lever on the left.
 Slide the seat to where you want it.
 Then release the lever and try to move the seat with your body to make sure the seat is locked into place.